 “I want to thank everyone who has helped me through these hard times, my lawyers, everyone in the United States and Europe and Morocco who has stood by me and been my friend the whole time.
-I cannot believe I am free and will see my family soon.
+I cannot believe I am free.
 I am so happy.
 Thank you.”

-Reprieve has represented Younous during his detention in Guantánamo and we continued to fight for his freedom in Morocco.
+Reprieve has represented Younous during his detention in Guantánamo and we continued to support his fight for freedom in Morocco.

 Younous was born in Morocco, but moved to Pakistan when he was 22 years old with his siblings where further education was more affordable.
 After a series of family tragedies, he struggled financially to stay in Pakistan and tried to find work and cheaper studies in Yemen and Syria.